Dog purchase contract in 2026: How to avoid problems when buying a puppy

 What are the risks of buying without a contract

-Particularly in so-called breeding or advertisement sales, where there is no background or health check, it is a major mistake to buy a dog without a contract.
+Particularly in so-called breeders or sales of animals through advertisements, where there is no background or health check, it is a major mistake to buy a dog without a contract.
 Such puppies often suffer from hidden defects, are not properly vaccinated or socialised and often have not even passed a vet check.
 Without a contract, it is then virtually impossible to recover compensation or refund.
 You have no way of proving what was actually agreed between the buyer and seller.
-Therefore, even if you buy a “paperless dog”, always ask for a contract.
+Therefore, even if you buy a dog without papers, always ask for a contract.

 Tip for article

-Tip: It pays to have liability insurance for your dog too.
-All you have to do is run into the road unexpectedly and cause an accident, and you can suffer the consequences and pay compensation.
+It pays to have liability insurance for your dog too.
+All it takes is for a dog to run into the road unexpectedly and cause an accident, and you could be liable for the consequences and pay compensation.
 The insurance will save you a lot of expenses at such a time.

 Breeders used to have ethical conditions in their contract